pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

     intended to provide AIDE database with a summary of the current state of the server software without deleting the old state file.
-Scanning may take a long time to complete depending on the AIDE configuration file that determines which directories are scanned (see `--aide-conf` option for details).
+Scanning may take a long time to complete depending on the AIDE configuration file that determines which directories are scanned (see `--aide-config` option for details).

 -g *SYS_IMG_VER*, \--gen-img=*SYS_IMG_VER*